vishin-andrey/Tellus_QAengineer_Test/README.md

 _For a detailed description, see the code files comments._

 #### Notice
 To execute tests, register on the giphy.com website.
-To use the user name and password, after registration set the next environment variables:
+To use the user name and password, after registration, set the following environment variables:
 ```
 GIPHY_TEST_USERNAME
 GIPHY_TEST_PASSWORD